timmc/commapps/setup.md

 Reboot, and log in as the user you set up.
 Run `ip addr list` to discover the local IP address.

-Back on the controller, try to copy the Ansible root public key to the home dir of the user you created.
+Back on the controller, copy the Ansible root public key to the home dir of the user you created.
 For example:

 ```